Pranav-Goel/pranav-goel.github.io/_pages/about.md

 Latest
 ======

+**September 2025** Our work "Measuring Scalar Constructs in Social Science with LLMs" has been accepted for publication at EMNLP 2025 ([arXiv](https://arxiv.org/pdf/2509.03116))

+**August 2025** I led a tutorial on "Introduction to the National Internet Observatory" at PolNet-PaCSS 2025.

 **July 2025** Our work "DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter" has been published in _Nature Scientific Data_ ([article link](https://www.nature.com/articles/s41597-025-05604-6); [arXiv version](https://arxiv.org/pdf/2501.09035))

+**July 2025** Two ongoing works presented at IC2S2 2025: "Understanding the Role of Platform Curation and User Agency in Partisan and Unreliable News Consumption" and "Navigating the Evolving Web: Are Large Language Modeling-based Chatbots 'One-Stop Shops' or Gateways?"

 **June 2025** Our work "Using co-sharing to identify use of mainstream news for promoting potentially misleading narratives" has been published in _Nature Human Behaviour_ ([article link](https://www.nature.com/articles/s41562-025-02223-4); [arXiv version](https://arxiv.org/abs/2308.06459))

-**April 2025** Two ongoing works accepted for oral presentation at IC2S2 2025: "Understanding the Role of Platform Curation and User Agency in Partisan and Unreliable News Consumption" and "Navigating the Evolving Web: Are Large Language Modeling-based Chatbots Gatekeepers or Gateways?"

 **March 2025** Our work "Express Yourself (Ideologically): Legislators’ Ideal Points Across Audiences" has been accepted at the Journal of Politics (Publication forthcoming)